-- 2.1 Southampton is the south coast's regional capital with a population of over 245,000 in an area of 50 square km.
-The Southampton area has been voted one of the most pleasant places to work in the UK, and the city is the gateway to a wide range of world-class features from the Solent with its marine leisure opportunities to the New Forest National Park - 2.2 Southampton has a rich heritage, with a famous seafaring history as an important Roman and then Saxon port.
-The Old Town is surrounded by the third longest uninterrupted stretch of medieval walls in the country.
-Monuments commemorating links with Henry V, the Pilgrim Fathers and RMS Titanic can be found around the city. - 2.3 Southampton lies at the very centre of the south coast's communications network, providing excellent links by road and rail, and to national and international destinations through Southampton Airport and the Port of Southampton.
-3.5 million people live within an hour's drive, and there are 7 million day visitors to the city every year. - 2.4 Southampton is the cruise capital of northern Europe with 1.5m passengers passing through the port annually.
-The Port of Southampton handles the largest
+- 2.1 Southampton City is the south coast's regional capital with a population of over 259,000 in an area of 50 square km.
+Southampton City is the gateway to a wide range of world-class features from the Solent with its marine leisure opportunities to the New Forest National Park.
+The city is home to two universities, the University of Southampton and Southampton Solent University, with around 43,000 higher education students. - 2.2 Southampton has a rich heritage, with a famous seafaring history as an important Roman port.
+The Old Town is surrounded by a stretch of medieval walls.
+Southampton's sixty scheduled monuments include the town walls, numerous medieval vaults and cellars, the Tudor House Museum and the Roman remains at Bitterne Manor. - 2.3 Southampton is the cruise capital of northern Europe with 2m passengers passing through the port annually.
+The Port of Southampton is the UK's number one export port and is the country's leading port for automotive trade.